Not just COVID: earthquakes, typhoons pose threat at Tokyo Olympics

 “But the risks of a major earthquake mustn't be forgotten when you have an Olympics hosted by Japan,” added Hirose, professor emeritus at Tokyo Woman's Christian University.

-The country is also home to numerous active volcanos and is regularly hit by typhoons in the season that runs from around May to October, peaking in August and September.
+The country is also home to numerous active volcanoes and is regularly hit by typhoons in the season that runs from around May to October, peaking in August and September.

 When Japan hosted the Rugby World Cup in 2019, three pool matches were cancelled because of Typhoon Hagibis, which killed more than 100 people and caused widespread flooding.